Hell Is an Airport: Reception

 Hell Is an Airport was Stereogum's "Album of the Week" upon its release.
 The praised the high quality of the short-length songs, and the strong lyrics, noting that "witty empathy keeps Hell Is An Airport from feeling too bleak or misanthropic."
 Pitchfork praised it quality despite it sounding similar to previous albums of the band, stating "The line between consistency and predictability is razor thin, and aside from the lyrical themes, Hell Is an Airport doesn’t deviate much from the band’s tried-and-true formula: compact songs with lyrics about boredom and burnout; muscular riffs; and overdubbed vocals that lend themselves to singalongs.
 It would get old if the songs weren’t so damn catchy."
 The Line of Best Fit shared similar sentiments, stating that "I could dock Hell Is An Airport points for following a well-charted course...But it's my humble belief that indie rock would be in a better place if more bands were this good at playing to their strengths...Liquid Mike may need to really shake things up eventually.
 But Hell Is An Airport only goes to show that day isn't coming anytime soon.
 After all, why reinvent the wheel when you've already discovered fire?
+The album placed at No.1 in The Alternative's Best of the Year list.